bonniewrightmeow/psyai/replit.md

-# PsyAI - AI-Assisted Mental Health Platform
+# Pimm - AI-Assisted Mental Health Platform

 ## Overview

-PsyAI is a comprehensive mental health platform that combines AI-powered therapeutic conversations with expert oversight.
+Pimm is a comprehensive mental health platform that combines AI-powered therapeutic conversations with expert oversight.
 The system facilitates secure patient-AI interactions while providing mental health professionals with tools to monitor, review, and intervene when necessary.
 The platform features real-time confidence scoring, expert annotation capabilities, and a dual-interface design that serves both patients seeking support and experts providing oversight.

 ## User Preferences